 End of the Backyard Bash

-Blame it on the Memories, or Nostalgia, but I wanted more time with the old before I built the new (which is going to be a greenhouse and small “Dooryard Garden,” as the ancient British called it).
+Blame it on the Memories, or Nostalgia.
+I wanted more time with the way “it was.”
+I know that soon there will be a greenhouse, & a small “Dooryard Garden” (as the ancient British call it) here.

 The last of the Backyard Bashes this past summer